justinjohn0306/efficient-vits-finetuning/README.md

 # Research into using LoRA to finetune VITS (wip)

 ## Plan
- - Extract discriminator from hifigan
+ - [x] Extract discriminator from hifigan
- - Modify models.py to match hifigan implementation
+ - [x] Modify models.py to match hifigan implementation
- - Test finetune as-is on test dataset
+ - [ ] Test finetune as-is on test dataset to make sure patched discriminator works
- - implement LoRA
+ - [ ] implement LoRA
- - Test finetune on lora using same test dataset
+ - [ ] Test finetune on lora using same test dataset
- - Create webpage to show results
+ - [ ] Create webpage to show results
- - Do proper testing to compare
+ - [ ] Do proper testing to compare
- - Open Source everything ;)
+ - [ ] Open Source everything ;)

 # VITS: Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech